 There are several options in which to choose, including this one here.
 Wat Suthat is considered Thailand's sixth most important temple and what is of immense interest, this particular temple contains Bangkok's tallest viharm as well as this temple being home to one of the largest surviving Sukhothai Bronze Buddhas.

 The construction of this temple began in 1807 by King Rama I and later completed by King Rama III.
-It was specially constructed to house the eight metre tall (26 foot)
+It was specially constructed to house the eight metres tall (26 foot)

 fourteenth century meditating Phra Sri Sakyamuni Buddha Statue.
 The Buddha was relocated from Wat Mahathat in Sukhothai to Bangkok by boat via the